Uniaxial Magnetic Anisotropy and Type-X/Y Current-Induced Magnetization Switching in Oblique-Angle-Deposited Ta/CoFeB/Pt and W/CoFeB/Pt Heterostructures: METHODS

 \subsection{Measurement setup\\}

 We employed the 4-wire probe method to examine longitudinal and transverse magnetoresistance, illustrated in Fig.~\ref{fig : setup} (c).
 Write-current pulses of identical amplitude but opposite polarity were applied to the longitudinal channel using a custom-built prober station with four $\mathrm{5\,\mu\text{m}}$ tip radius tungsten needles.
 A Keysight 33500B dual channel arbitrary waveform generator was used to apply synchronized pulses with $180^{\circ}$ phase flip into a Pendulum Instruments F10AD dual channel high-voltage amplifier.
 Bias tees specified for frequencies from 0.025\,MHz to 100\,MHz were used to separate the pulse path from the DC current path.
 Rectangular pulses with widths between 400\,ns (100\,ns rise and fall times) and 1000\,ns (250\,ns rise and fall times) were found to be ideally transmitted with the bias tees by monitoring the current on a shunt resistor.

 A Keithley 2450 source measure unit (SMU) supplied the DC sense current and measured the corresponding voltage (as shown in Fig.~\ref{fig : setup} (c)).
 The field scans used for DC USMR and PHE measurements were recorded with alternating polarity of sense current after application of the magnetic field.
-The write current loops for magnetization switching experiments were recorded according to the measurement sequence shown in Fig.~\ref{fig : setup}(d): after each written current pulse, positve and negative sense currents were used to determine a differential readout of nonlinear effects.
+The write current loops for magnetization switching experiments were recorded according to the measurement sequence shown in Fig.~\ref{fig : setup}(d).
+After each written current pulse, positive and negative sense currents were used to determine a differential readout of nonlinear effects.
 This will be discussed in the next section.
 All current densities are given as average values over the full stack thickness if not stated otherwise.